Non-hungry eating: How to listen to your body tell you when (and when not to) eat

 So what do you do if you have decided you are not actually hungry but still craving food?
 Use your new awareness skill and consider why.
 Are you bored?
 Excited?
 Sad?
 Lonely?
 Have you seen something yummy on TV or in the cupboard?
 Try to tailor your cravings plan to the real need you are feeling instead of using food.

-If you would like more information on non-hungry eating, the hunger scale, cravings plans or anything nutrition related contact Eat Smart Nutrition!
-Amelia Webster is available at both Runaway Bay & Burleigh Clinics, ph 07 5500 6470 for a consult
+If you would like more information on non-hungry eating, the hunger scale, cravings plans or anything nutrition related contact us on 07 5500 6470 to book a consult with our Sports Dietitian/Nutritionist at either Ashmore or Burleigh clinic or simply book online